Arian-Rahman/Data-Science-Job-Market-Insights/README.md

 3. **Data Analysis & Visualization**:
    - Open Tableau and load `Data Science Job Viz from Indeed.com.twbx` to explore the dashboard.
-   -Click on the data section and import the data from data folder
+   - Click on the data section and import the data from data folder